-Traveling as a couple can be difficult, so anything that makes traveling easier is a godsend!
-Seriously, some extra space in a bag or having the perfect travel snacks can be a LIFESAVER!
-We have learned a lot of secret pack hacks on our travels, and picked our 11 favorite to share with you!
+Having some extra space in a bag, and having the perfect travel snacks along, can be a LIFESAVER on your vacation!
+Over the years, we have learned a lot of secret packing hacks on our travels, and picked our 11 favorite to share with you!

-If you aren’t rolling your clothes to pack them, you’re doing it wrong.
+If you aren’t rolling your clothes to pack them, you are doing it wrong.
 This saves SO MUCH space.
 We didn’t believe it until we started doing it, and it is pretty shocking when you do it for the first time.

 I have a challenge for you doubters out there.
 Pack an entire bag full of clothes the way you normally do it, by folding and stacking.
 Now unpack your bag and re-pack it with the exact same clothes, but this time roll the clothes tightly (like you would roll a sleeping bag) and then pack them.
 Did you save space?
 If the answer is no, then you’re either a terrible roller, or you’re lying.